peterwhycs/kaggle/README.md

-# kaggle
+# Kaggle Submission
-A repository of all personal Kaggle submissions.
+A repository for all my personal Kaggle submissions.